hpreston/nso-getting-started/03-exploring-with-cli.md

     admin@ncs(config-device-leaf01-1)#
     ```

-1. Remember from our prior exercise that the device configuraiton is under the `config` section in the device model.
+1. Remember from our prior exercise that the device configuration is under the `config` section in the device model.
 So we'll enter another `config` to indicate we'll be configuring the device.

     ```
     config